Last updated

 - Building trust

 AI may be able to demonstrate a number of these skills.
-However, it seems inconceivable that AI can demonstrate at least three of these skills – opening doors, inspiring and building trust.
+However, as discussed above, it seems inconceivable that AI mentorship in its current form can demonstrate at least three of these skills – opening doors, inspiring and building trust.
 For a mentor to be able to open doors for a mentee, they need to hold a range of relationships.
-AI doesn’t hold relationships – it holds data.
+AI doesn't hold relationships – it holds data.
 For a mentor to be inspiring, they need to have achieved what the mentee is looking to achieve, so by definition the mentor needs to be human.
 Finally, in terms of building trust, we may trust AI to undertake data-driven tasks, but do we trust AI to understand our goals, our motivation and our fears, such that they can support our development and growth?
 This has to come from a human mentor and from spending time with them developing a strong relationship.

 So in an answer to the question can AI replace a mentor – we say a firm "no" – humans still need humans.